-- Sources: PRC Community Health Surveys, Professional Research Consultants, Inc. [Items 59, 158] - 2013 PRC National Health Survey, Professional Research Consultants, Inc. - Notes:
+Sources: • 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Items 59, 158]

+2013 PRC National Health Survey, Professional Research Consultants, Inc.

-Asked of all respondents. - "Smokes at home" refers to someone smoking cigarettes, cigars, or a pipe in the home an average of four or more times per week in the past month.
+otes: • Asked of all respondents.

+• "Smokes at home" refers to someone smoking cigarettes, cigars, or a pipe in the home an average of four or more times per week in the past month.